Reunification Palace : A Must See Place in Saigon/Ho Chi Minh City

 Besides the absolutely outstanding architecture of the Construction, visitors also have chance to see the unique artifacts displayed inside and outside of the Reunification Palace (Independent Palace).
 The artifacts here can be divided into two categories: historical artifacts and artworks.

-1. Historical artifacts in Independent Palace (Reunification Palace):
+1. Historical artifacts in Independence Palace (Reunification Palace):

 The historical artifacts in Reunification Palace (Independent Palace) represent for the heroic history of Vietnam.
 The objects are well-preserved and held in perfect shape, in order for visitors to watch and admire.